colcon/colcon.readthedocs.org/developer/bootstrap.rst

 .. note::

-    The following steps us the command line tool `vcstool <https://github.com/dirk-thomas/vcstool/>`_ to fetch a set of repositories.
+    The following steps use the command line tool `vcstool <https://github.com/dirk-thomas/vcstool/>`_ to fetch a set of repositories.
     You can e.g. install it using ``pip install vcstool``.

 .. note::